THE INDEPENDENT VOTING SYSTEM

 - The system can have a way to eliminate nonlegislative offices built into it.

-- Independent Voting works equally well on any type of ballot: paper, machine, computer, or mark-sense.
+- Independent Voting works equally well on any type of ballot: paper, machine, computer, or

-The Plurality, or "Vote for only one", election system currently in use in most places has
+The Plurality, "first past the post", or "Vote for only one", election

-NONE of the desirable properties above.
+system currently in use in most places has NONE of the desirable properties listed above.

 Play with the various voting systems